canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 watch -n1 "kubectl get pods -n spark-streaming | grep 'spark-streaming-.*-driver' "
 ```

-The results are that are written to the console in the program we wrote earlier are actually written to the pod logs.
+The streaming output - directed to the console - are there being written to the pod logs.
 To fetch the pod logs, we first need to know the name of the driver pod.
-Let's find the name of the driver pod and then fetch pod logs as:
+Let's find its name to then fetch the logs as:

 ```bash